openstack/trove/doc/source/user/backup-db-incremental.rst

 #. **Create your first incremental backup**

-   Use the :command:`trove backup-create` command and specify:
+   Use the :command:`openstack database backup create` command and specify:

    -  The ``INSTANCE_ID`` of the database instance you are doing the incremental backup for (in this example,